djh00t/module_gobbler_file_manager/README.md

 }
 ```
 - The `delete_file` function enables deletion of files from local and S3 storage with simple error handling.
-- The `delete_file` function enables deletion of files from local and S3 storage with simple error handling.

 ### Usage Example